open-quantum-safe/liboqs/README.md

 **API stability:** The public API of liboqs master branch is currently considered to be the functions in `oqs/common.h`, `oqs/config.h`, `oqs/kem.h`, and `oqs/rand.h`.
 Incompatible changes to the public API will lead to incrementing $X$ in version $X.Y.Z$. (`oqs/sig.h` will eventually be part of the public API, but is currently under development, and no promises are made about its API stability at present.)

-Some aspects of liboqs master branch are currently in transition:

-- The signature API will be modified to be closer to the API used on liboqs nist-branch

 Building and running liboqs master branch
 -----------------------------------------